Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 Returns permissions that a caller has on the specified resource.
 */
 await gapi.client.compute.regionDisks.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

 /*
+Update the specified disk with the data included in the request.
+Update is performed only on selected fields included as part of update-mask.
+Only the following fields can be modified: user_license.
+*/
+await gapi.client.compute.regionDisks.update({ disk: "disk", project: "project", region: "region",  });

+/*
 Returns the specified regional disk type.
 Gets a list of available disk types by making a list() request.